determined-ai/determined/webui/tests/README.md

 To speed up this process you can:

-1. try to avoid the whole cluster set up and tear down on each iteration
+1. try to avoid the whole cluster set up and tear down on each iteration.
+If the suspected tests are re-runable or you have a way of setting up and tearing down the cluster that is faster than the provided `test-cluster` refer to the "Re-runnable Tests" section.
 2. limit the test scope:
   - use `.skip` on each unwanted test suite or `.only` on the target suite.
   - temporarily delete the unwanted test suites

+#### Re-runnable Tests

+By default the tests are not re-runnable without meeting the conditions in the "Running the Tests" section.
-If through this process you can get the tests to a state where they are re-runnable without the need for the cluster to be reset, pass in `true` to the test flake script to instruct it to skip the cluster set up and tear down.
+However if you can get the tests to a state where they are re-runnable without the need for the cluster to be reset, pass in `true` to the test flake script to instruct it to skip the cluster set up and tear down and greatly speed up the process